 White blood cells are components of the blood that protect the body against disease and foreign invaders.

 Several types of white blood cell serve different functions.

 Most people will produce around 100 billion white blood cells every day.

-There are several different types of white blood cells, each with varying responsibilities:
+There are several different types of white blood cell, each with varying responsibilities: